fastapi/fastapi/docs/en/docs/deployment/deta.md

 But you can also make your API public using the `Spacefile` from earlier.

-Define which paths of your API should be available to the public by adding a `public_routes` parameter to your Spacefile.
+With a `public_routes` parameter, you can specify which paths of your API should be available to the public.

 Set your `public_routes` to `"*"` to open every route of your API to the public: